anti-bad/anti-bad.github.io/index.md

 - **Test phase starts:** Feb 1, 2026
 - **Test phase ends:** Feb 7, 2026
 - **Final evaluation and ranking announcement:** Feb 8, 2026

 ---

-## News

-Updates will be posted here as the competition progresses.

----